aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/automerge-for-dynamics-crm/extend-and-contribute-to-crm-automerge/_index.md

 ﻿---
-title: Extend and Contribute to CRM AutoMerge – Aspose.Words for .NET
+title: Extend and Contribute to CRM AutoMerge
+second_title: Aspose.Words for .NET
 articleTitle: Extend and Contribute to CRM AutoMerge
 linktitle: Extend and Contribute to CRM AutoMerge
 description: "How to defined a custom workflow using Aspose AutoMerge add-on that can be used with Workflows and Dialogs in CRM in C#."